1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Abnormal CT of the GI Tract?

-A CT scan of the gastrointestinal (GI) tract uses X-rays and computer processing to create detailed cross-sectional images of your digestive organs.
-When the radiologist notes findings outside the normal range-such as unexpected swelling, masses, blockages, or areas of poor blood flow-it's reported as an abnormal CT of the GI tract.
-This flag helps guide your doctor toward the next steps in diagnosis and treatment.
+A CT scan of gastrointestinal (GI) tract is a CT scan that involves the use of X-rays, computer processing to form detailed cross-sectional images of your digestive organs.
+When the radiologist makes observations that are not in the normal range of swelling, mass, blockage or the poor blood flow in the area; this is reported as abnormal CT of the GI tract.
+This flag is used to steer your doctor in the right direction in his or her diagnosis and treatment.

 Common Symptoms